← Back to Stories

 The Age

-• Gloria Allred, an attorney for some victims’ families, described the victims as young mothers trying to support their children.
+• Gloria Allred, attorney for victims’ families, described the women as young mothers trying to support their children.

 Source Articles